Sorry, you need to enable JavaScript to visit this website.

 Learning outcomes

-• gain a comprehensive understanding of techniques of analysis, interpretation and communication applicable to their own research or advanced scholarship;
+• a comprehensive understanding of techniques, and a thorough knowledge of the literature applicable to their own research

 Continuing